kollbaumc/Practice_Skills/README.md

 ### 1. The grade file is simple code written in notepad and saved as a .py file (allows client to enter their grade and decides whether the grade is a passing or failing grade) that can be run in miniconda.

 ### 2. Webscraping_practice is an example of scraping data off a website (all-time Big Ten football wins) and organizing the data in a dataframe using pandas.

+### 3. Processing_datapractice is an example where I took data from a housing prices list and worked on things like filling in missing values, narrowing down the data according to state or county, checking data types of the attributes, and other skills.